o3de/o3de.org/content/docs/user-guide/visualization/animation/animation-editor/ragdoll/ragdoll-physics-setup.md

 1. Choose **File**, **Open Actor** and select your actor.

 1. In the **Skeleton Outliner**, multi-select the joints that you want to include in your ragdoll.
+You can also select individual joints by left clicking on the **Line Skeleton** view in the **Atom Render Window**.

 1. Right-click one of the selected joints and then choose **Ragdoll**, **Add to ragdoll**.

     {{< note >}}
 You can add joints to the ragdoll at any time.
+{{< /note >}}
+    {{< note >}}
+If a joint is added to the ragdoll, all of its ancestors are automatically added as well.
+This can be useful as a quick way to add a complete hierarchy just by adding a few end effectors, e.g. joints in the hands, feet and head.
+Similarly if a joint is removed from the ragdoll, all of its descendants are also removed.
 {{< /note >}}

 ![Add a selected joint to the ragdoll in the Skeleton Outliner in the Animation Editor](/images/user-guide/actor-animation/ragdoll-skeleton-outliner-add-to-ragdoll.png)